leonard-de-vinci/Distributed_SAT_Approach_FIM/Distributed SAT User Guide.md

 # For example for the master :
 docker start -i master
 ```
-- When you're done with your tests don't forget to shut down your containers and to go back to the dockefiles file and do
+- When you're done with your tests don't forget to shut down your containers and to go back to the dockerfiles file and do
 ```sh
 docker-compose down
 ```